Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/avoiding_common_attacks.md

 ## Integer arithmetic overflow
 SafeMath library used to increment counter by 1, library checks to make sure integer does not wraparound

+## Reentrancy
+Currently in the smart contract, no functions call external functions

 ## tx.origin problem
 msg.sender is always used in the contract